hacktoon/nami/README.md

 - Value range: 0:10, varies according to month and windmap

 #### Other
-- Organize model folder structure under `map/`
 - Set identity point method for Direction class
 - Vegetation/wildlife density: adjusted by humidity, temperature and height
 - Roads
-  - create junction points between route ends
+  - create junction points between route ends to set midpath detours

 ### Interface
+- Convert current WorldMap to HeightMap
 - Put all form options on sidebar
 - Move sidebar to the right
 - Optimize canvas rendering